Skip to content

 The museum as a contemporary educational space

-This event once again confirms Explora’s educational vocation, increasingly open to European projects, educational experimentation and innovative practices.
+The participation in this project confirms the Explora’s educational vocation, increasingly open to European projects, educational experimentation and innovative practices.
 The museum is thus not only a place of conservation, but also a living laboratory of active citizenship, ready to welcome and accompany the new generations on their educational journey.

-During the event, participants will have the opportunity to learn about the MEDMAS game and, through debate and discussion, to explore the design of educational and training experiences capable of cultivating a sense of curiosity and freedom in young people.
+The youth event was followed by the teachers’ event at the Scomodo editorial office on Tuesday 24 and Wednesday 25 June: two days in which participants learned about the MEDMAS game and, through debate and discussion, explored the design of educational and training experiences capable of cultivating a sense of curiosity and freedom in young people.

 Tickets